 VIOLENT NEW BREED

-Your new album VIOLENT NEW BREED is completely different to 900 lbs STEAM and I would even say it’s one of the best albums released this year?
+Your new album VIOLENT NEW BREED is completely different from 900 lbs STEAM, and I would even say it’s one of the best albums released this year?

-Your new album is modern hard/rock metal with tough attitude and great production.
+Your new album is modern hard/rock-metal with a tough attitude and great production.
 I think Chris Laney had a lot to do with that?

-Randy : Oh he has a lot to do with it, big time.
+Randy: Oh, he has a lot to do with it, big time.
 He’s a great guitar player!
-A great bass player, he plays keyboards, he sings, produces, engineers.
-When we met him it was like a godsend!
+A great bass player.
+He plays keyboards, sings, produces, engineers.
+When we met him, it was like a godsend!
 He’s talented and young too!
 He’s only 34 years old!
-A Swedish guy he’s the bomb dude.
+A Swedish guy, he’s the bomb dude.
 Let’s move to Sweden!

-Randy : Ok yeah what a bummer!
+Randy: Ok yeah, what a bummer!
 What a fucking drag!
 To sound like fucking Halford?
 Are you kidding?
 He’s a metal god of all gods!
-You know?
-What a complement that is!
+Do you know?
+What a compliment that is!
 Am I right?
 Am I fucking right?
 Oh my god, to be even in his reverence!

-Randy : If it has a little bit of Priest overtones it’s because the fucking Priest fucking rule!
+Randy: If it has a few Priest overtones, it’s because of the fucking Priest fucking rule!

 So I have a good point here (laughs)

-Rich: I’ve been often compared to Bon Scott, Ronnie James Dio or Blackie “Laughs”.
-Don’t get me wrong I like Blackie!
-I donï¿½t have a damn thing against Blackie!
-When we do a WASP song I feel I should sing it as close to how Blackie did.
+Rich: I’ve been often compared to Bon Scott, Ronnie James Dio, or Blackie “Laughs.”
+Don’t get me wrong; I like Blackie!
+I don’t have a damn thing against Blackie!
+When we do a WASP song, I feel I should sing it close to how Blackie did.

-Randy: I and he have a couple of issues!
+Randy: Blackie and I, we have a couple of issues!
 But that’s because we have been friends for so long.
-We are not in competition with WASP, people keep on wanting to pit us against each other and that’s not how it is.
-I’ve moved on, this is a new band, we have all new members and we are just trying to make good records.
-Itï¿½s got nothing to do with Blackie, WASP or anything else!
+We are not in competition with WASP, people keep on wanting to pit us against each other, and that’s not how it is.
+I’ve moved on.
+This is a new band, we have all new members, and we are just trying to make good records.
+Itï¿½s got nothing to do with Blackie, WASP, or anything else!

-Do you know how many copies of VIOLENT NEW BREED has been sold?
+Do you know how many copies of VIOLENT NEW BREED have sold?

 Randy: I have no idea!
-Don’t have a clue.
+I don’t have a clue.

 Was it a worldwide release?

-It’s been less than a year since VIOLENT NEW BREED came out but new album is already finished?
+It’s been less than a year since VIOLENT NEW BREED came out, but the new album is already finished?